jjmw/Summaries/ElasticSearch/Query_DSL.md

 ## => Filter context

 “*Does this document match this query clause?*” Answer is a true of false.
-No score is calculated.
+No score is calculated == scoring of all documents is 0.

 Mostly used for filtering structured data, eq